Feeling sick and being sick when you have pancreatic cancer

 Some medicines

-Opioid painkillers can cause constipation (when you find it harder to poo), which can cause sickness, as well as being very uncomfortable.
+Opioid painkillers can also cause constipation (when you find it harder to poo), which can cause sickness, as well as being very uncomfortable.
 You should be given medicines called laxatives to take with opioids.
-If these don’t help, speak to your nurse or doctor.
+If these don’t help the constipation, speak to your nurse or doctor.

 Anxiety